naveen3830/react-demo/README.md

 # React CI/CD Demo

 This is a minimal React + Vite project designed to demonstrate a CI/CD pipeline setup.
-It includes automatic deployments and minimal code for fast feedback and ease of understanding.

 ---